matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

 #### Signature

-- Its type is not specified.
+- It is a `string` value.

 <a name="$segmentname" id="$segmentname"></a>
 <a name="segmentName" id="segmentName"></a>
 ### `$segmentName`

 By defining a segment name a user will be able to filter their visitors by this column.

-If you do not want to
-define a segment for this dimension, simply leave the name empty.
+If you do not want to define a segment for this dimension, simply leave the name empty.

 #### Signature